Cowrod/discord-stat-changer/README.md

    Note: You can replace `luvit` with the correct command for running Luvit on your system.

-<br/>note by Cowrod: <br/>
-you can just run "luvit init" and enter the token in the code itself instead of saving the token into a file<br/>
-and don't forget to set up status messages which are written how in abit down by chatgpt<br/>
-<br/>AND if you are going to use this tool for an actual bot, put your input in this format "BOT token-here"
+**Note**: You can also run "luvit init" and enter the token in the code itself instead of saving the token into a file.
+Don't forget to set up status messages as described below.
+If you are using this tool for a bot, format your input as "BOT token-here."

 ## Warnings

-- The tool may result in your Discord account being banned due to potential "selfbotting" violations.
+- This tool may result in your Discord account being banned due to potential "selfbotting" violations.
 - Use this tool at your own risk, as the developer does not guarantee its safety or compliance with Discord's terms of service.
+- This project was made for educational purposes only.
+The developer takes no responsibility for any actions you take with this program.

 ## Status Messages